-Cabela’s carries garments with all types of fleece suited to any application or weather condition, as well as price point.
+Cabela’s and Bass Pro Shops carries garments with all types of fleece suited to any application or weather condition, as well as price point.
 Natural fleece is made of sheep wool.
 You’ll find wool fleece most often in footwear, but it is also used for jacket collars.
 Since the majority of fleece fabrics used in garments are made of synthetic fibers, let’s look at those in detail.

 Berber is the second most recognized fleece and features a heavily napped face on the exterior, making it look more nubby-textured.
 Better at retaining heat, Berber is an excellent layer for cold weather, or as an outer shell on colder days.